Mahmoud Kafil Uddin

-Kafiluddin Mahmood was a Bangladeshi administrator and minister of the Shahabuddin Ahmed caretaker government.
+Kafiluddin Mahmood was a Bangladeshi administrator and minister in the Shahabuddin Ahmed Cabinet.

 Career

 Uddin started his career in the Pakistan Civil Service.
-He served as the Finance Secretary of Bangladesh.
-He was the former Chairman of National Board of Revenue.
+He served as the finance secretary of Bangladesh.
+He was the former chairman of the National Board of Revenue.
 He served as the adviser in charge of the Ministry of Finance in the Shahabuddin Ahmed caretaker government.

 Death

 Uddin died on 7 January 2011.